learn-co-curriculum/react-hooks-npm-lab/README.md

 _could_ build it entirely out of custom code.
 Here's the thing though: one of the reasons packages exist and are so useful is because programmers often run into the same problems over and over.
-Node packages are written so we don't have to recreate a solution other programmers have already created.
+Node packages are written so we don't have to recreate a solution to a problem other programmers have already solved.

 In the case of a colorful clock, we have to deal with formatting time.
 This is such a common problem, that a package has been created to help us: